bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 "No, you properly didn't."

 He stood up slowly from his seat and started walking around the table towards the board and the cuffed Adrex.
-"But I am sure, that you understand the thread *our* designs pose to all people and creatures in this world.
+"But I am sure, that you understand the threat *our* designs pose to all people and creatures in this world.
 And being the creator of something this powerful, we have a certain responsibility to ensure, that it does not fall into the hands of the wrong people."

 He reached the board and started touching a few of the parchment pieces.